 - Environmental Constraints

-MoSCoW as a prioritisation method is used to decide which requirements to complete first, which must come later and which to exclude.
+MoSCoW as a prioritization method is used to decide which requirements to complete first, which must come later and which to exclude.
 The MoSCoW method can help.
-MoSCoW stands for must, should, could and would:
+MoSCoW stands for must, should, could, and would:

 - M – Must have this requirement to meet the business needs

 - S – Should have this requirement if possible, but project success does not rely on it